Maritime Accident Lawyer in Houston TX

 • Seek medical attention immediately.

-• Verbally notify your employer of the accident as soon as possible.
+• Verbally notify your employer of the accident and injury as soon as possible.

-• Report the accident to your employer in writing when you are able, and keep a copy for yourself.
+• Report the accident to your employer in writing when you can, and keep a copy for yourself.

-• Contact an experienced workplace accident attorney to discuss your legal options, which may include a personal injury claim, a workers’ compensation, or both, depending on your situation.
+• Contact an experienced maritime workplace accident attorney to discuss your legal options, which may include a claim for negligence, unseaworthiness, maintenance and cure, or more, depending on your situation.

 • Keep track of your time off from work and medical providers.